 Extensions don’t appear in your ad all the time, they’ll show when:

 - The extension or combination of extensions has been predicted to improve your ad performance.

 - The position and rank of your ad are high enough for the extensions to show up.
-To show extensions, Google Ads requires a minimum Ad Rank before it shows ads.
+To show extensions, Google and Microsoft both require a minimum Ad Rank before it shows ads.

 As there’s a limited amount of space in the search results, ads in the higher positions will obviously get the best chance for their extensions to show up.
 Generally, higher ads will have more extensions than the lower ones.

-- They are free, so make sure you use all the extensions you feel are right for your business.
-Remember, they’ll only appear anyway if Google predicts they’ll improve your ad’s performance.
+- Make sure you use all the extensions you feel are right for your business.

 - Try adding 4 or more extensions, such as callouts, site links, structured snippets and another you feel is right for you.

-- Choose extensions to achieve your main goal.
-Click through, contact, visit, etc.
+- Choose extensions to achieve your main goal

-Shows your location and a link to your business details page, which can include your opening hours, directions etc. These details can encourage visits your premises.
+These extensions show your location and a link to your business details page, which can include your opening hours, directions etc. Their details can encourage physical visits to your premises.
 If you’d prefer them to call a centralized line, as opposed to a specific location, you can use call extensions within your location extensions.

 This will help people find retail chain stores that sell your products.